 Disability Studies: RHS 100, RHS 300, ENGL 228

-For students who wish to work in the public schools, you must take a literature course for Instructional I Certification.
+For students who wish to teach in the public schools, you must take a literature course for Instructional I Certification.

-By careful scheduling, students can use their elective credits to complete a minor in such areas as Psychology, Human Development and Family Studies, Linguistics, Health Policy and Administration, Spanish, Gerontology, Psychology, Special Education, or a related area.
+By careful scheduling, students can use their elective credits to complete a minor in such areas as Psychology, Human Development and Family Studies, Linguistics, Health Policy and Administration, Spanish, Gerontology, Psychology, Special Education, or another related area.
 Typically, a minor requires 18 credits, 6 of which have to be 400-level courses.
-CSD majors interested in obtaining a minor should consult with the department offering the minor to find out all of the requirements for a minor.
+CSD majors interested in obtaining a minor should consult with the department offering the minor to find out all of the minors' requirements.

 The following University requirements must be completed for graduation.